XAnalytics · Backtest audit File @NoLimitGains · 1 Jun 2026

-@NoLimitGains's all calls with sector data have beaten their sector by 3.6% on average in the month after each call, winning 56% of the time.
+@NoLimitGains's calls have beaten their sector by 5.8% per month, winning 75% of the time.

 1 day